yeti/best-practices/docs/code-review-guide.md

 First and foremost, does this work as expected?
 The PR should contain visuals demonstrating that it works and looks as expected whenever applicable.

+If the changes are significant and you are involved in the development for the project, it's encouraged to pull down the changes and try running it locally when possible.

 **2. Red Flags**

 If there is anything in the changes that could lead to significant issues in the future, they should be addressed and fixed.